booksummaries/booksummaries/_books/7habitsofhighlyeffectiveinvestors.md

 3. Set an asset allocation, and diversify
 -	Research by finance professors has shown that the majority of returns come from asset allocation, rather than picking the right security or the right time to invest.
 -	As a general rule of thumb for deciding stock-bond allocation is that **your bond allocation should be equal to your age**, or a bit higher.
+-	Avoid buying and selling individual securities.
+The person on the other side of the table knows more than you.

 4. Keep fees low
 -	Paying lower fees and commission is a good way to improve your returns, guaranteed
 -	Keeping investments simple keeps fees low.
 Consider indexing and ETFs.
+-	Avoid actively managed funds, which have higher fees.
 For example, Vanguard VFIAX has 0.05% fees.

 5. Get a fiduciary
 -	Instead of a financial advisor who profits from selling you certain investment products